L.L. Bean Scraps Legendary Lifetime Return Policy

 "Our guarantee is not a liability, but rather a customer service asset — an unacknowledged agreement between us and the customer, that always puts the customer first and relies on the goodwill of our customers to honor the original intent of the guarantee," spokesperson Mac McKeever told Business Insider.

-The company traces its origins back to 1911, when a Maine outdoorsman developed a hunting shoe with leather uppers and rubber bottoms.
+The company traces its origins to 1911, when a Maine outdoorsman developed a hunting shoe with leather uppers and rubber bottoms.
 Its rugged products were designed with hunting and fishing in mind.

 In recent years the company has taken steps to appeal to a hipper, less outdoorsy clientele.
 As Maine Public Radio reported, L.L.
 Bean has been "looking to really create a new updated fit and style."